MinaProtocol/mina/src/app/website/posts/taylor.markdown

 less than some threshold depending on $a$.
 Concretely, that threshold is $1 - (1/2)^{\frac{a}{T}}$ where $T$ is the total amount of stake in the system.[^0]

+It's important to use a threshold of this form because it means that the density of blocks over time does not depend on the distribution of stake.

 If you know anything about SNARKs, you know that inside of a SNARK all we can do is arithmetic (that is, addition and multiplication) in a finite field $F_p$.
 It's not at